peikexin9/deepxplore/README.md

 ## Prerequisit
 ### Python
-The code should be run using python 2.7.12
-Latest to date (Tensorflow 1.3.0 and Keras 2.0.8) is supported
+The code should be run using python 2.7.12, Tensorflow 1.3.0 and Keras 2.0.8 is supported.

 ### Tensorflow
 ```bash